CowboyCollective/CowboyCollective.github.io/_posts/2018-11-28-Manifesto.md

 type: "Writin"
 date: 2019-11-28
 ---
 Is there an icon more more deeply tied to American masculinity than that of the cowboy?
-The lone ranger, who rides into town on his horse, cleans the place up with his whit and his gun, and rides out of town on his horse.
+The lone ranger, who rides into town on his horse, cleans the place up with his wit and his gun, and rides out of town on his horse.
 He is brave, hardworking, improves the lives of the people around him, and he’s not working for the recognition or the fame, but out the goodness of his heart.

 These are the values of the cowboy, and they’re admirable ones to hold.
 Unfortunately, American masculinity is suffering these days.
 It’s stifling, and it’s teaching our cowboys some bad lessons in addition to the good ones.
 It tells us that we can’t talk about our feelings, that we can’t dress in fun colors, that we can’t ask for help, that acts of violence is our only tool for problem solving.